boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 # The Problem

+So I decided to build my own index/search for searchcode.
+Why would anyone consider doing this when there are, lucene, sphinx, solr, elasticsearch, manticore, xaipan, gigablast, bleve, bludge, mg4j, mnoGoSearch... you get the idea.
+There is a lot of them out there.
+Most of them however are focussed on text and not source code.

 So lets think, what are the problems with searching source code.
 I have written about this before, but consider the following,

 A query term,